McZazz/jsHelpers/README.md

 # jsHelpers
-A place for archiving any JavaScript functions and classes that I come up with for web development related issues.
+A place for archiving any JavaScript functions and objects / classes that I come up with for web development related issues.

 Currently containing: